Amable-Valdes/Landmark-Recognition-with-Keras/README.md

 Also, you have a .h5 file with the last CNN trained.
 You can load it with Keras.

-In the "Dynamic Tests" folder you can watch the video where i show the Neural Network working.
+In the "dynamic_tests" folder you can watch the videos where i show the Neural Network working.

-If you read any bad translation send me an email with the correct sentence (^.^)
+If you read any bad translation in documentation or code send me an email with the correct sentences (^.^)

 Thanks for read me!